Berkeley-CS61B/website-fa23/materials/lab/lab09/index.md

 buckets.

 Try it out and compare how the different implementations scale with `N`.
-Discuss your results with your labmates, and record your responses in `results.txt`.
+Discuss your results with your peers, and record your responses in `results.txt`.

 You might notice that our implementation using `HashSet`s as buckets searches for a `Node` by iterating over the entire data structure.
 But we know hash tables support more efficient lookups than that.
 Would our hash table speed up asymptotically if we were able to use a constant-time search over the `HashSet`?
-You do not need to implement anything new here, just discuss with your labmates, and record your ideas in `results.txt`.
+You do not need to implement anything new here, just discuss with your peers, and record your ideas in `results.txt`.

 {% include alert.html type="task" content="
-**Task**: Run the above speed tests in the `speed` directory and record your results in `results.txt`.
+**TASK**: Run the above speed tests in the `speed` directory and record your results in `results.txt`.
 " %}

-# Deliverables and Scoring
+## Deliverables and Scoring

-The lab is out of 256 points.
+The lab is out of 5 points.
 There is one hidden test on Gradescope (that checks your `results.txt`).
 The rest of the tests are local.
 If you pass all the local tests and fill out the `results.txt` file sufficiently, you will get full credit on Gradescope.

-Each of the following is worth $\frac{256}{11}$ points and corresponds to a unit test:
+Each of the following is worth $\frac{5}{11}$ points and corresponds to a unit test:

 - Generics
 - `clear`